trilinos/Trilinos/cmake/tribits/doc/developers_guide/TribitsDevelopersGuide.rst

     Set to ``ON`` if the package's examples are to be enabled.
 This will enable a package's examples and all of its subpackage's examples.

-The above variables can be set by the user or may be set automatically as part of the `Package Dependencies and Enable/Disable Logic`_.
+The above global cache variables can be explicitly set by the user or may be set automatically as part of the `Package Dependencies and Enable/Disable Logic`_.

 Currently, a Package can refer to its containing Repository and refer to its source and binary directories.
 This is so that it can refer to repository-level resources (e.g. like the ``Trilinos_version.h`` file for Trilinos packages).
-This may be undesirable because it will make it very hard to pull a package out of one Repository and place it in another repository for a different use.
-However, a package can indirectly refer to its own repository without concern for what it is call by reading the variable ``${PACKAGE_NAME}_PARENT_REPOSITORY``.
+However, this may be undesirable because it will make it hard to pull a package out of one TriBITS repository and place it in another repository for a different use.
+However, a package can indirectly refer to its own repository without loss of generality by reading the variable ``${PACKAGE_NAME}_PARENT_REPOSITORY``.
+The problem is referring to other TriBITS repositories explicitly.

+..
+ToDo: Edited and spell-checked up to here on 4/16/2014!

 TriBITS Subpackage
 ++++++++++++++++++

 A TriBITS Subpackage:

+* Is a compartmentalization of a parent `TriBITS Package`_ according to `Software Engineering Packaging Principles`_.
-* Typically defines a set of libraries and/or header files and/or executables and/or tests with CMake build targets for building these and exports the list of include directories, libraries, and targets that are created (along with CMake dependencies).
+* Typically defines a set of libraries and/or header files and/or executables and/or tests with CMake build targets for building these for which TriBITS exports the list of include directories, libraries, and targets that are created (along with CMake dependencies).
-* Is declared in its parent packages's `<packageDir>/cmake/Dependencies.cmake`_ file in a call to `TRIBITS_PACKAGE_DEFINE_DEPENDENCIES()`_ using the argument ``SUBPACKAGES_DIRS_CLASSIFICATIONS_OPTREQS``.
+* Is declared in its parent packages's `<packageDir>/cmake/Dependencies.cmake`_ file in a call to `TRIBITS_PACKAGE_DEFINE_DEPENDENCIES()`_ using the argument `SUBPACKAGES_DIRS_CLASSIFICATIONS_OPTREQS`_.
-* Defines dependencies on `upstream`_ TPLs and/or other SE packages by just naming the dependencies in the file ``cmake/Dependencies.cmake`` using the macro `TRIBITS_PACKAGE_DEFINE_DEPENDENCIES()`_.
+* Defines dependencies on `upstream`_ TPLs and/or other SE packages by just naming the dependencies in the file `<packageDir>/<spkgDir>/cmake/Dependencies.cmake`_ using the macro `TRIBITS_PACKAGE_DEFINE_DEPENDENCIES()`_.
 * Can **NOT** have its own subpackages defined (only top-level packages can have subpackages).
-* Is enabled or disabled along with all other subpackages in the parent package automatically if it's parent package is enabled or disabled with ``${PROJECT_NAME}_ENABLE_${PARENT_PACKAGE_NAME}`` set to ``ON`` or ``OFF`` respectively.
+* Is enabled or disabled along with all other subpackages in the parent package automatically if it's parent package is enabled or disabled with ``${PROJECT_NAME}_ENABLE_${PARENT_PACKAGE_NAME}`` set to ``ON`` or ``OFF`` respectively (see `Enable/disable of parent package is enable/disable for subpackages`_ and `PARENT_PACKAGE_NAME`_).
-* Has tests turned on automatically if ``${PARENT_PACKAGE_NAME}_ENABLE_TESTS==ON``.
+* Has tests turned on automatically if ``${PARENT_PACKAGE_NAME}_ENABLE_TESTS=ON``.

 The contents of a TriBITS Subpackage are almost identical to those of a TriBITS Package.
-The differences are described below.
+The differences are described below and in `How is a TriBITS Subpackage is different from a TriBITS Package?`_.

 For more details on the definition of a TriBITS Package (or subpackage), see: